nig3l/alx-system_engineering-devops/0x00-shell_basics/README.md

-a script that prints the absolute path name of the current working directory
+displays the content list of your current directory